zammad/zammad-documentation/api/generic-cti/hangup-event.rst

      - Description
    * - ``event``
      - ``hangup``
-     - Tell Zammad there's a new call
+     - Tell Zammad that somebody hung up the call.
    * - ``from``
      - e.g. ``493055571600``, ``02214710334``, ``anonymous``
      - Number that initiated the call